7 minute read

 Background

-There are many tools to achieve transparent proxy, like Proxifier (Windows), Surge for Mac, tun2socks, dns2socks for Linux etc. The key of transparent proxy how to proxy DNS.
-In this post, I didn’t use these tools.
-I only adopt the V2ray and clash build-in DNS configuration and forward DNS requests to it using iptables and ip route.
-In fact, Clash has pretty good DNS setting.
+There are various tools to achieve transparent proxy functionality, such as Proxifier (Windows), Surge for Mac, tun2socks, and dns2socks for Linux.
+The key to implementing a transparent proxy lies in correctly handling DNS resolution.
+In this post, I use the built-in DNS configurations of V2Ray and Clash.
+DNS requests are forwarded using iptables and ip route.
+Notably, Clash offers robust DNS settings.

 Basics